Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches beyond mean field: Results

 \subsubsection{Mean-field ansatz}

 We first describe the mean-field ansatz adopted in our SBMFT analysis.
-In the study of kagome quantum spin liquids, the SBMFT has a long history, and a variety of mean-field ansatzes have been proposed to date~\cite{Sachdev-1992,Li-Su-Shen-2007,Messio-Cepas-2010,Huh-Punk-Sachdev-2011,Fak-2012,Messio-Bernu-2012,Messio-Lhuillier-2013,Punk-2014,Halimeh-Punk-2016,Mondal-2017,Messio-Bieri-2017,Halimeh-Singh-2019,Mondal-2019,Mondal-2021,Lugan-Jaubert-2022,Rossi-Motruk-2023}.
-Among these prior works, two ansatzes stand out as being particularly successful in accounting for the neutron-scattering results~\cite{Han-2012}.
+In the study of kagome quantum spin liquids, the SBMFT has a long history, and a variety of mean-field ans\"atze have been proposed to date~\cite{Sachdev-1992,Li-Su-Shen-2007,Messio-Cepas-2010,Huh-Punk-Sachdev-2011,Fak-2012,Messio-Bernu-2012,Messio-Lhuillier-2013,Punk-2014,Halimeh-Punk-2016,Mondal-2017,Messio-Bieri-2017,Halimeh-Singh-2019,Mondal-2019,Mondal-2021,Lugan-Jaubert-2022,Rossi-Motruk-2023}.
+Among these prior works, two ans\"atze stand out as being particularly successful in accounting for the neutron-scattering results~\cite{Han-2012}.
 One is a theoretical study in which the coupling between Schwinger bosons and visons is incorporated perturbatively within the SBMFT framework~\cite{Punk-2014}.
 The mean-field saddle point employed there is the prototypical $\pi$-flux ansatz, in which each hexagon of the kagome lattice carries a $\pi$ flux; its basic properties had already been examined in the early literature on kagome quantum spin liquids~\cite{Sachdev-1992}.
-A notable limitation of this ansatz, however, is that in the physical sector $\kappa=1.0$ the Schwinger bosons are condensed, so that a quantum spin-liquid state cannot be realized at the mean-field level.
+A notable limitation of this ansatz, however, is that at $\kappa=1.0$, which corresponds to an $S=1/2$ spin in the SBMFT parameterization, the Schwinger bosons are condensed, so that a quantum spin-liquid state cannot be realized at the mean-field level.
 Indeed, Ref.~\cite{Punk-2014} does not determine the saddle point from a fully self-consistent mean-field solution.
 The other is a theoretical proposal of a chiral spin-liquid state, where a finite chirality is induced by a bond-dependent DM interaction on the kagome lattice~\cite{Messio-Bieri-2017}.
-This ansatz is characterized by (i) its ability to reproduce the dynamical structure factor on an energy scale consistent with the neutron-scattering experiment~\cite{Han-2012} and (ii) the existence of a mean-field solution in the physical sector $\kappa=1.0$ without Schwinger boson condensation.
+This ansatz is characterized by (i) its ability to reproduce the dynamical structure factor on an energy scale consistent with the neutron-scattering experiment~\cite{Han-2012} and (ii) the existence of a mean-field solution at $\kappa=1.0$, which corresponds to an $S=1/2$ spin in the SBMFT parameterization, without Schwinger boson condensation.
 Accordingly, our choice is motivated by previous work on the kagome Heisenberg antiferromagnet with a DM interaction, as suggested for herbertsmithite, where a time-reversal-symmetry-breaking $\mathbb{Z}_2$ spin-liquid saddle point was identified~\cite{Messio-Bieri-2017}.
 They pointed out that the minimum-energy spinons can form a closed curve in the Brillouin zone, which makes the lower edge of the two-spinon continuum nearly flat over an extended region.
 As a consequence, the low-energy dynamical structure factor $S(\bm{q},\omega)$ exhibits spectral weight broadly distributed in momentum space, providing a natural route to the weakly dispersing, momentum-broadened low-energy signal reported by inelastic neutron scattering on herbertsmithite.
 Motivated by these observations, we adopt the corresponding mean-field ansatz as our starting point.